Immediate Steps to Take After the Bus Accident

 Operating a bus while drowsy can be as dangerous as driving under the influence of drugs or alcohol.
 Commercial drivers, including bus drivers, are required to get adequate rest before they start a shift.

-If a negligent driver caused your accident and injuries, call the experienced Los Angeles bus accident lawyers of Bisnar Chase for a free case evaluation.
-Call 323-238-4687.
+If a negligent driver caused your accident and injuries, call an experienced Los Angeles bus accident lawyer of Bisnar Chase for a free case evaluation.
+Call (323) 238-4687.

 Proving Bus Accident Negligence

-The personal injury lawyer must show that the driver didn’t do their job.
+The bus accident lawyer must show that the driver failed to perform their job.
 Did they speed?
 Were they texting?
 Driving recklessly?
 Were they too tired?
-Was the bus in bad shape and underserviced?
+Was the bus in bad shape and underserved?
 These are all things that could show they weren’t being careful and caused the bus accident.

 Next, the attorney has to prove that the driver’s mistakes actually caused the accident.
-And finally, they need to show how much the passengers were hurt—medical bills, lost wages, the pain and suffering they went through.
-If negligence was involved, you may also be entitled to punitive damages.
+Finally, they must demonstrate the extent of the passengers’ injuries, including medical expenses, lost income, and the emotional distress they experienced.
+If negligence played a role, you might also qualify for punitive damages.

-To prove all this, we will look at the police report, any videos and CCTV, the driver’s past driving record, how well the bus was maintained, and talk to witnesses.
+To prove all these claims, we will review the police report, any videos and CCTV footage, the driver’s past driving record, and the condition of the bus, and talk to witnesses.
 Sometimes, we might get an expert to help figure out what happened and reconstruct the accident scene.

 The main aspects of the case will be: